 4. Intelligence-Driven Response

-Top critical incident response team go beyond incident management.
-Real-world experiences with the worst of the worst attackers and the use of real-time threat intelligence to uncover TTPs (tactics, techniques, and procedures).
-This speeds up containment and helps proactively defend against similar attacks.
+Leading incident response vendors go beyond containment, they leverage real-time threat intelligence to understand attacker TTPs (tactics, techniques, and procedures).
+This speeds up containment and improves proactive defenses against future incidents.

 5. Communication That Scales